EndoluminalSurgicalVision-IMR/PASS/README.md

-# SPTTA
+# PASS
-This is the official pytorch implementation of SPTTA.
+This is the official pytorch implementation of PASS.

-Our codebase contains the proposed SPTTA method and several compared baselines:
+Our codebase contains the proposed PASS method and several compared baselines:

 PTBN[1]/TENT[2]/TIPI[3]/DUA[4]/CoTTA[5]/SAR[6]/OCL-TTT[7]/ProSFDA[8]/DAE[9]/DPG[10]/RN-CR[11]/AdaMI[12]/VPTTA[13]